What is necrotising fasciitis?

 - The wound starts to die and area becomes blackened (necrosis)

 - Oedema is common

 - A fine crackling sensation under the skin (crepitus) is due to gas in the tissues

 - Severe pain continues until necrosis/gangrene destroys peripheral nerves when the pain subsides

 By about days 4–5, the patient is very ill with dangerously low blood pressure and high temperature.
 The infection has spread into the bloodstream and the body goes into toxic shock.
-The patient may have altered levels of consciousness or become totally unconscious.
+The patient may have altered levels of consciousness.